AhmedElgarnousy/Essential_ES_Diploma/Notes/06_Electronic_Switches.md

 ## ![darlington](imgs/darlington.JPG)

-acording to this law we can increase the current with this circuit or connection
+Acording to this law we can increase the current with this circuit or connection

 ## ![beta](imgs/beta.JPG)

 ## ![darlingtonfina](imgs/darlingtonfina.JPG)

-- IC contains 7 darlington pairs (ULN2003)
+- IC contains 7 darlington pairs (**ULN2003**)

 ###### It doesn't make sense to generate high to base to get low on collector